Azure-Samples/nodejs-microservices/docs/workshop.md

 Plugins in Fastify are just functions that receive the Fastify instance and the options passed to the plugin.
 All plugins within the `plugins/` folder will be automatically loaded by Fastify when the server starts.

 Using the `decorate` method, we can add properties to the Fastify instance, which will be available in all the routes of our API.
+It's a form of [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).
 We use it here to provide a `db` property that will be an instance of our database service.

 Now we'll implement the `MockDatabase` class.
 Add this code at the bottom of the file: